We cover bookkeeping, tax and accounting issues for makers.

 bookkeeping tax

 A sales tax ID is a state-issued number for collecting sales tax.
-An EIN is a federal ID from the IRS.
-Learn the key differences, who needs each, and how to apply.
+An EIN is a federal IRS number.
+Learn the key differences and how to apply for each.

 We ♥ to help makers just like you to become more successful.
 Please join our newsletter to receive regular updates and actionable tips on how to take your maker business to the next level!